Jump to section

 As is the case with all natural sleep supplements, there’s not a one-size-fits-all answer to this question.
 Your sleep and overall health must be evaluated holistically to help you understand and solve the issue(s) at hand.

 That being said, there is research supporting the efficacy of melatonin.
-One meta-analysis in particular, (3) which compared melatonin against placebo in improving sleep parameters for patients with primary sleep disorders, showed that the supplement reduced sleep latency (the amount of time it takes to fall asleep) by 7.06 minutes and increased total sleep time by 8.25 minutes.
+One meta-analysis, (3) which compared melatonin against placebo in improving sleep parameters for patients with primary sleep disorders, showed that the supplement reduced sleep latency (the amount of time it takes to fall asleep) by 7.06 minutes and increased total sleep time by 8.25 minutes.
 Also promising was the fact that trials with a longer duration and higher doses of melatonin demonstrated greater effects on decreasing sleep latency and increasing total sleep time.

-Safety of melatonin
+Possible side effects of melatonin

 Is it safe to take melatonin when pregnant?

 Unfortunately, there’s a lack of research on the safety of melatonin for pregnant/breastfeeding women.
 We recommend consulting your doctor for more information and personalized medical advice.

 Can my child take melatonin?

 While studies have shown that melatonin use in children is safe, it is unclear regarding long-term use.
 (6) Please consult your child's healthcare provider for pediatric questions and recommendations around the use of melatonin for long-term or short-term use.